-□ LFS.dataservice@ons.gov.uk
+★ LFS Data Service, 01633 455678 ★ socialsurveys@ons.gov.uk

 Customers may have full LFS databases sent to them regularly or on an ad hoc basis for use on PCs at their own site.
-Databases are currently available in SPSS, SAS and SuperCROSS formats.
+Databases are currently available in SPSS, SAS formats.